anataliocs/anataliocs/README.md

 Developer Advocate @ Spheron Network

-Distributed systems engineer with 12+ years of experience specializing in cloud-native, containerized microservices deployed via a CI/CD pipeline.

-I'm also a technical educator on LinkedIn Learning and Pluralsight.
+Distributed systems engineer with 12+ years of experience, technical educator on LinkedIn Learning and Pluralsight and Developer Relations with a focus on Web3.

-I work in Developer Relations and have a passion for developer education and technology advocacy.

 ### 💌 Web3 Dev Community
 - [Developer-DAO #4727](https://opensea.io/assets/ethereum/0x25ed58c027921e14d86380ea2646e3a1b5c55a8b/4727)